NCN-Lab/DBScope/README.md

 **Note for MATLAB users:**

-Before running the toolbox, add the BDScope folder (with subfolders) to the MATLAB's search path.
+Before running the toolbox, add the DBScope folder (with subfolders) to the MATLAB's search path.